 One simple way to change your home’s appearance is to address poor flooring.
-People with carpeted floors usually fall into two categories; they do not like the color of their carpets or their carpets are worn out and stained.
+People with carpeted floors usually fall into two categories; they do not like the color of their carpets, or their carpets are worn out and stained.

 Regardless of your situation, you do not need to pay money to have new wall-to-wall carpeting installed to fix the look of your carpet and improve the interior of your home.
 You can buy throw rugs to hide stains on your carpet.
-Many people put furniture over worn areas of carpet.
+Many people put furniture over worn areas of the carpet.

 If you own hardwood floors but do not have the money to have them refinished, consider investing in an inexpensive and large throw rug or two to improve the appearance of your flooring.
 Many rugs are easily laundered in a large washer, so you do not have to pay expensive dry cleaners to clean them.

-You can also check out second hand stores for used rugs or garage sales.
+You can also check out second-hand stores for used rugs or garage sales.
 One person’s garbage may be another’s treasure.

-- Keep in mind some flooring is less expensive than others; cork flooring for example, and some types of bamboo flooring, add a charming look and appeal to a home, and often cost less than other hardwoods like oak.
+- Keep in mind some flooring is less expensive than others; cork flooring, for example, and some types of bamboo flooring, add a charming look and appeal to a home and often cost less than other hardwoods like oak.
 They maintain the same durability and often last 20 or more years, so it is worth checking into.
-Do not buy the cheapest products only, look for those that are durable and will last you a long time.
-That way you do not have to worry about replacing them often or ever, so you will save money in the long-term.
-If you sell your home, you can add this improvement in to improve the value of your home.
+Buy more than just the cheapest products; look for durable ones that will last a long time.
+That way, you can avoid replacing them often or ever, so you will save money in the long term.
+If you sell your home, you can add this improvement to improve the value of your home.